vaadin/framework8-demo/rest-datasource-demo/README.md

 Running the example
 -------------------
-The example can be run from the command line with the following
+The example can be run from the command line with the following command

 ```
 $ mvn clean install jetty:run
 ```

-after which
+after which the application is accessible at http://localhost:8888/